 Summer Research Assistantships (SRAs) in Social/Behavioral Science, Clinical Medicine or Biomedical Sciences or in Emergency Medicine are made available annually on a competitive basis to students enrolled in the PLME.
-This is an excellent opportunity to become engaged in a biomedical research project under the supervision and mentorship of a Brown faculty member [e.g. Instructor rank or above].
+This is an excellent opportunity to become engaged in a research project under the supervision and mentorship of a Brown faculty member [e.g. Instructor rank or above].
 Students who are awarded an assistantship usually carry out their research project on campus or at a Brown-affiliated hospital between June-August.
 Applications for a student and a faculty member to work abroad together are considered only when both the faculty and student will be on site together.

 The Karen T. Romer Undergraduate Teaching and Research Award Program (UTRA) is offered through the College to strengthen undergraduate education through supporting collaborative research, course development, and teaching activities between faculty members and students in all academic disciplines.
 The fellowship may be held either over the summer or during the semester, and provide students with opportunities to work closely in research situations with faculty members, to participate integrally in the process of course development and revision, and to experience the work of college teaching directly.